metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_using_the_optimizer_driver.rst

 :ref:`pet` chapter of the OpenMETA Documentation.

-For more information on the Optimizer PET Driver specifically, check out the :ref:`pet_drivers_optimizer` section as well as the Optimization section of :ref:`pet_advanced_topics`.
+For more information on the Optimizer PET Driver specifically, check out the :ref:`optimizer_driver` section as well as the Optimization section of :ref:`pet_advanced_topics`.